The Top Influential

 Louise Oxley Daniels

-Group Head of Talent Acquisition and Emerging Talent at M&S
+Group Head of Talent Acquisition | Marks and Spencer

-With nearly two decades of experience across the financial services and retail, Louise is driving transformational change in how M&S attracts, hires and nurtures talent.
-Known for strategic leadership and ability to drive results through strong relationships, Louise has a proven track record of navigating complex change across global organizations.
+With nearly two decades of experience across financial services and retail, Louise is driving transformational change in how M&S attracts, hires and nurtures talent.
+Known for strategic leadership and an ability to drive results through strong relationships, Louise has a proven track record of navigating complex change across global organizations.
 From executive hiring to emerging talent, she leads the full talent lifecycle with a future-focused mindset.

 Melinda Wedding